 Things To Do Indoors

 Nestled in the Heritage and Science Park, the Arizona Science Center is a unique landmark designed by renowned architect Antoine Predock.
 The combination of ramps, hallways, galleries and terraces in this 140,000-square-foot building creates an intriguing environment of investigation and discovery.
-The Center contains four levels of exciting “hands-on” exhibits, a state-of-the-art planetarium, and a 5-story high giant-screen theater.
+The center invites you to explore four levels of exciting “hands-on” exhibits, a state-of-the-art planetarium and a five-story, giant-screen theater.
 Please note: Advance ticket reservations are required.
 Be sure to read the current safety measures before making your reservation.

 600 E. Washington St., Phoenix

-Home to one of the most extensive collections of American Indian art in the U.S., the Heard Museum features some 40,000 fine artworks and cultural artifacts, with a focus on tribes of the Southwest.
-Explore traditional and contemporary works — from Hopi katsina dolls and Navajo and Zuni jewelry to Navajo textiles and Southwestern ceramics from prehistory to the present — throughout spacious exhibit galleries, a contemporary art gallery, the outdoor sculpture gardens, trading post-style shopping and more.
+Home to one of the most extensive collections of American Indian art in the United States, Heard Museum features some 40,000 fine artworks and cultural artifacts, with a focus on tribes of the Southwest.
+Explore traditional and contemporary works — from Hopi katsina dolls and Navajo textiles to Navajo and Zuni jewelry and Southwestern ceramics from prehistory to the present — throughout spacious exhibit galleries, a contemporary art gallery, the outdoor sculpture gardens, trading post-style shop and more.
 Know before you go: museums updates and safety precautions.

 2301 N. Central Ave., Phoenix

 Explore interactive galleries and immersive exhibits showcasing more than 8,000 instruments from more than 200 world countries across the globe, as well as collectibles from legendary musicians.
-MIM is holding socially distanced concerts now as well — check out our concerts calendar.
-Engage in the sensory nature of music and how it affects our emotions through state-of-the-art, interactive media that takes visitors on a journey to hear their sounds, and observe them being played in their original contexts.
+MIM is holding socially distanced concerts now as well, so check out our concerts calendar.
+Engage in the sensory nature of music and how it affects our emotions through state-of-the-art, interactive media that takes visitors on a journey to hear the sounds and observe instruments being played in their original contexts.
 Check out the MIM’s safety precautions here.

 4725 E. Mayo Blvd., Phoenix

-Since it opened in 1959, Phoenix Art Museum has become the largest art museum in the southwestern United States providing access to visual arts and educational programs in Arizona.
-In the last fifty years millions have visited the museum to view the over four hundred national and international exhibitions it has hosted.
-These are shown alongside Phoenix Art Museum's collection that has grown to over seventeen thousand objects of American, Asian, European, Latin American, Western American, modern and contemporary art, photography, and fashion design.
+Since it opened in 1959, Phoenix Art Museum has become the largest art museum in the southwestern U.S., providing access to visual arts and educational programs in Arizona.
+In the past 50 years, millions have visited the museum to view the more than 400 national and international exhibitions it has hosted.
+These are shown alongside Phoenix Art Museum's collection that has grown to over 17,000 objects of American, Asian, European, Latin American, Western American, modern and contemporary art, photography and fashion design.

 Summer Events Include: